 316 The Parade, Kensington SA 5068

-At Ros Yuen Psychology, the psychologist will utilise scientifically supported methods to help you decrease conflict, increase emotional closeness, enhance appreciation and interest, reduce resentment and loneliness and increase the safety and stability in your relationship.
+At Ros Yuen Psychology, the psychologist will utilise scientifically supported methods during couples therapy to help you decrease conflict, increase emotional closeness, enhance appreciation and interest, reduce resentment and loneliness and increase the safety and stability in your relationship.
 I will do this by teaching you relationship skills to

 • communicate your needs effectively